J-Jericho/os_project1/README.md

 ---

-Code is written in C++.
-There are two files producer.cpp and consumer.cpp.
-Both files include comments and documentation explaining what the code is doing.
-Utilizes shared memory and semaphores.
-Semaphores are used to track the table buffer and run the two programs synchronusly.
-Code is written where table buffer size is only two, as well as, producer and consumer will each produce/consume an item 5 times.
+Code is written in C

+There are two files producer.c and consumer.c

+Both files include comments and documentation.
+The Producer and Consumer will each produce/consume an item 10 times.

 To execute: